Thurlestone golf club

 Thurlestone Golf Club have a comprehensive frost policy on both leaf frost and ground frost.
 For further details of this policy please click here .

-Thurlestone Golf Club: Course is now open.
+Thurlestone Golf Club: The Course is fully open.
 Before booking please familiarise yourself with the Club's Play Safe, Stay Safe policy.
-Due to Covid-19 there can be NO casual play before 08:00 am
+Due to Covid-19 there can be NO casual play before 07.30am

 Thurlestone win the Dartmoor League Shield